 June 20, 2012

 Welcome to summer!
-Today is the first official day of the season, though the temperatures in D.C. climbing into the mid to high 90s over the past few weeks have suggested otherwise.
-The summer solstice, the longest day of the year, officially arrives at 7:09 P.M.
-(EDT) in the Northern Hemisphere.
+Today is the first official day of the season.
 And as you bask in the glory that is summer, don’t miss the National Museum of the American Indian‘s celebration of the changing seasons at the Charles Ross’ Prism/Solar Spectrum installation in the south-facing window of the Potomac Atrium.

 As the sun reaches its highest point in the sky, the light will hit eight large prisms inside a tall rectangular window in the atrium of the NMAI just so, creating a solar spectrum projection.
 Light passes through these prisms year round, but at the solstice, when the Earth tilts closest toward the sun, the light bands transform into a mesmerizing rainbow display.
 Growing stronger through the early afternoon, the colors stack in a straight line on the floor of the Potomac, creating a prism-playground for museum-goers.